fawazshohiebar/petroaddhub/content/collections/reusables/en/where-the-legacy-comes-to-life.md

     type: button
     enabled: true
 ---
 Step into a world where age-old traditions meet modern experiences.
-ADIHEX 2025 brings heritage to the forefront with immersive zones, live demonstrations, educational workshops, and cultural showcases that highlight the rich history of hunting, equestrianism, and Emirati craftsmanship.
-Every feature is designed to celebrate and preserve a legacy that continues to inspire.
+ADIHEX 2026 brings heritage to the forefront with immersive zones, live demonstrations, educational workshops, and cultural showcases that highlight the rich history of hunting, equestrianism, and Emirati craftsmanship.
+Every feature is crafted to celebrate and preserve a legacy that continues to inspire generations.